reedand/dot3k/documentation/understanding_menus.md

 The setup method in the Contrast class attempts to retrieve this value from the configuration file and sets the contrast of the lcd accordingly or defaults to a value of 40 if no configuration entry is found.

-####Storing a menu option configuration item in the configuration file
+#### Storing a menu option configuration item in the configuration file

 ```
 set_option(self, section, option, value)
 ```

+Sets a value for a configuration option within a specific section of the configuration file for a plugin.

+* self - instance of plugin
+* section - section name within configuration file (e.g. "[Display]")
+* option - configuration option being set (e.g. "contrast")
+* value - value to set for configuration option (e.g. "45")

-####Retrieving a menu option onfiguration item from the configuration file
+#### Retrieving a menu option onfiguration item from the configuration file

 ```
 get_option(self, section, option, default=None)

+Gets a value for a confiuration option from a specific section of the configuration file for a plugin returning the default if no entry exists.

+* self - instance of plugin
+* section - section name within configuration file (e.g. "[Display]")
+* option - configuration option being retrieved (e.g. "contrast")
+* default - None or a value to use in the absence of an entry in the configuration file (e.g. "40")
 ```